Scripting interceptors

 4. Run

-Log in to Safewhere Identify, select the Identity Provider at step 3. and log in successfully to the Identity Provider.
-The page of SocialSecurityNumberConfirmationView
+Log in to a Service Provider using the Identity Provider configured in step 3.
+The SocialSecurityNumberConfirmationView

 Service Provider interceptor